JIC-CSB/jicbioimage/docs/source/working_with_transformations.rst

 ---------------------------

 Suppose that we wanted to create a transformation to invert our image.
-We can achieve this by importing the :func:`jicimagelib.transform.transformation` decorator.
+We can achieve this by importing the :func:`jicbioimage.core.transform.transformation` decorator.

 .. code-block:: python